intmus/inttheory19-20/_11-further-part-writing/c1-voiceleadingsecond.md

 [CFG]"major"[CFA]| [CFG]"minor"[CF_A]|]{% endcapture %}
 {% include abc-example.html number="8" abc=ex8 %}

+Not only are these examples effective in demonstrating your ear's natural inclination toward root position, but they also show the basic diatonic underpinning of for limiting the use of second-inversion chords.
+In the above example that resolved the original sonority to an F major/minor chord, you can see how closely-related any key is to the key of its subdominant.
+Therefore, if used incorrectly, second-inversion chords can destabilize your part-writing by pushing toward a different key.

 ## Alternate functions

 Because second-inversion triads are not as stable as the other inversions, they must be used differently in your part-writing.
 Instead of fulfilling a primary function such as tonic, dominant, or pre-dominant, they will have one of four alternate functions: